Fractal dimension on networks: Box-counting and renormalization

-Fig.(5) shows the invariance of the degree distribution P(k) under the renormalization performed as a function of the box size on the World Wide Web.
+The plot shows the invariance of the degree distribution P(k) under the renormalization performed as a function of the box size on the World Wide Web.
 The networks are also invariant under multiple renormalizations applied for a fixed box size lB.
 This invariance suggests that the networks are self-similar on multiple length scales.

 Skeleton and fractal scaling

 The fractal properties of the network can be seen in its underlying tree structure.
 In this view, the network consists of the skeleton and the shortcuts.
 The skeleton is a special type of spanning tree, formed by the edges having the highest betweenness centralities, and the remaining edges in the network are shortcuts.

 If the original network is scale-free, then its skeleton also follows a power-law degree distribution, where the degree can be different from the degree of the original network.
 For the fractal networks following fractal scaling, each skeleton shows fractal scaling similar to that of the original network.
 The number of boxes to cover the skeleton is almost the same as the number needed to cover the network.